 Loneliness and social isolation are harmful to our health: research shows that lacking social connections is as damaging to our health as smoking 15 cigarettes a day (Holt-Lunstad, 2015).
 Social networks and friendships not only have an impact on reducing the risk of mortality or developing certain diseases, but they also help individuals to recover when they do fall ill (Marmot, 2010).

 This page outlines the main research into the impact of loneliness on our physical and mental health and wellbeing.
-Full references can be found here.
+Read the list of Full references.

 Loneliness and physical health